“7 Seconds Away” – Youssou N’Dor.

 It was a shame then, after my night out watching bellydancing, that Thiossane Nightclub was shut on my only Saturday night in downtown Dakar.
+My Polish friend is a bellydancer and she would have loved it.
 I went back in the day time, but it seemed to be closed for refurbishment.
 I saw the famous venue only from the outside.
 I liked how it was in a raw and local area.
 No swanky bull excrement here.

 2.Atlantic Mosque (Mosque of the Divinity)

 This impressive Mosque not only has a brilliant view but is a good looking building itself.
 It sits right on the Atlantic Ocean.
 I visited on a gorgeous clear day.
 Despite the fact that the Grand Mosque is bigger and more important to the people, the Atlantic Mosque is my personal favourite and if you only see one Mosque in Dakar, head out to this one.

 It can be hard to get to on public transport, but my local driver was able to take me here as part of a self organised city tour.

 In the heart of the downtown, sits the prominent Grand Mosque.
 I got here by flight using Turkish Airlines, from Istanbul.
 The Turkish and Senegalese have a good relationship, and the Turks helped fund the building of this structure.

 It sits in a prominent courtyard and I headed there to hear the Call to Prayer.